Zahida Hina: Life

 Zahida Hina was born in India, after the independence of Pakistan in 1947.
+Her name at the time of birth was Fehmida Lala Rukh which she later requested her father to change.
 Her father, Muhammad Abul Khair, emigrated to Pakistan and settled in Karachi, where Hina was brought up and homeschooled until she started her formal education from 7th class at Happy Home School.

 She wrote her first story when she was nine years old.
 She graduated from University of Karachi, and her first essay was published in the monthly Insha in 1962.
 She chose journalism as a career in the mid-1960s.

 In 1970, she married the well-known poet Jaun Elia.

-Hina was associated with the daily Jang from 1988 until 2005, when she moved to the Daily Express, Pakistan.
+Hina was associated with the Daily Jang from 1988 until 2005, when she moved to the Daily Express, Pakistan.